-The Cape Spencer Project is located in NTS Map Sheet 21H/04, 15 km to the southeast of the City of Saint John, in Saint John County, southern New Brunswick (Figure 4-1).
+The Cape Spencer Project is located in NTS Map Sheet 21H/04, 15 km to the southeast of the City of Saint John, in Saint John County, southern New Brunswick (Figure 4.1).
 The central part of the property is located at UTM NAD 83 Zone 20 grid reference coordinates 270,000mE and 5,011,000mN.

-The Cape Spencer Project includes a total of 104 mineral claim units covering 2,365 ha of land acquired via either staking and or under terms of the Cape Spencer Option Agreement.
-The Cape Spencer Option Agreement covers claim 7799 that is registered 100% to 2647102 Ontario (ExploreCo).
-Claims 8779 and 8780 were acquired via staking and are held 100% by ExploreCo (Table 4-1; Figure 4-2).
+The Cape Spencer Project includes a total of 222 mineral claim units covering 5044.6 ha of land acquired by either staking or under terms of three property option agreements, these being the Cape Spencer Property Agreement, the Armstrong Property Agreement and the Marigold Property Agreement, whereby Magna Terra has the right to earn a 100% interest, subject to certain royalty provisions.
+The Cape Spencer Option Agreement covers mineral claim 7799 that is registered 100% to 2647102 Ontario.
+Claims 8779 and 8780 were acquired via staking and are held 100% by 2647102 Ontario Inc. The Armstrong Property comprises mineral claim 9333 and the Marigold Property comprises mineral claims 9356, 8101, 6714 and 9371 that are held by 2647102 Ontario Inc. (Table 4.1; Figure 4.2).

 The Cape Spencer Deposit consists of two main gold-bearing zones, the Pit Zone and the Northeast Zone, located in the southwestern area of claim 7799.
 The term "Pit Zone" reflects previously established deposit nomenclature that has been retained by Magna Terra.
-It does not denote application of an optimized pit shell or envelop for definition of Mineral Resource.
+It does not denote economic viability or application of an optimized pit shell or envelop for definition of current Mineral Resources.